IBMStreams/streamsx.topology/DEVELOPMENT.md

     * Ensure clone is clean using `git status` or `git clean -xfd` from top level

-2. Switch to the correct branch for the release - `git checkout master` or `git checkout v1_13`
+2. Switch to the correct branch for the release - `git checkout develop` or `git checkout v1_13`

-    * Traditionally initial releases for an X.Y sequence are from master until master needs to have new development for X.Y+1
+    * Traditionally initial releases for an X.Y sequence are from develop until develop needs to have new development for X.Y+1
-    * At that point a branch is created vX_Y based off master (e.g. v1_14)
+    * At that point a branch is created vX_Y based off develop (e.g. v1_14)
     * Bug fix releases of older releases are from the vX_Y branch

 3. Change these two files to have the **equivalent** correct version: